bitcontrol/FieldBus19/exa/STM32CubeIDE/STM32F401/2nodes/FB19Exa2_Subs/README.md

 **Functionality:**
 * If you push the push button PB1 on the FB19 Controller's NEB, LED1 on this NEB will light up **(4)**
-* Note that the push button is just polled twice per second

 **Notes:**
 * **(1)** If you prefer using your own RS-485 interface board, adjust the configurations in the files FB19CtrlCfg.c according to the design of your board.